Getting a Postwar Steam Whistle to Work As it Should

 Next the brush plate

-This one looks good initially.
-Checking the solder tabs, the one on the right moves easily.
+This brush plate looked good initially.
+Checking the solder tabs, the one on the right moves easily around the brush tower.
 It may not have a good electrical connection.
 It may need to be soldered to the brush tower.
 But taking it off and looking underneath...

 Looking closely at the underside you see a small crack.
 Unusual in a laminate like this.
 Maybe not thru, but at least part of the hole for the shaft is now bigger, which leads to wobble and rattle.